syndr/ansible-collection-molecule/roles/init/README.md

 init_project_dir: "{{ init_scenario_dir.split('/')[:-3] | join('/') }}"

 # The container image that should be used for this platform
-#  - note that variable substitution can be used as described here: https://ansible.readthedocs.io/projects/molecule/configuration/#variable-substitution
+#  - Variable substitution can be used as described here: https://ansible.readthedocs.io/projects/molecule/configuration/#variable-substitution
 init_platform_image: "geerlingguy/docker-${MOLECULE_DISTRO:-rockylinux9}-ansible:latest"

 # Does the specified image include SystemD support?